Everything we know about the Alabama shooting

 Inviting anyone with information to come forward, Sergeant Burkett said: “I cannot stress this enough, we absolutely need you to share it.”

-Police declined to name the four people killed in the incident but two victims have so far been identified by their loved ones on social media: Philstavious “Phil” Dowdell and KeKe Nicole Smith.
+Police declined to name the four people killed in the incident but three victims have so far been identified by their loved ones: Philstavious “Phil” Dowdell, Mersia Collins and KeKe Nicole Smith.

 Dowdell, reportedly the elder brother of the girl whose party it was, was well known as a high school football star who was about to graduate and had earned a scholarship to play for Jacksonville State University at college level.